Salt Lake City is dumping "domestic partners" for "mutual commitment."

 Sen. Greg Bill, R-Fruit Heights, later introduced SB299, a watered-down version of Buttars' bill that passed both the Senate and House and set guidelines for the creation of such registries.
 The only substantive change, as far as Salt Lake City is concerned, is the use of the term "domestic partnership."

-Becker called the Legislature's prohibition of the term odd, because it's commonly used and recognized by states and cities throughout the nation, as well in the insurance industry.
+Becker called the Legislature's prohibition of the term odd, because it's commonly used and recognized by states and cities throughout the nation, as well as in the insurance industry.

 The mayor said he has spoken with legislators about the name change and it appears "mutual commitment" is acceptable.